 9. If a project involves commercial harvesting of forests, the TT ensures that the borrower makes available to the public the results of all forest management assessments carried out under the independent forest certification system referred to in OP 4.36.

-10. Each project is supervised in accordance with OP 13.05, Project Supervision.
+10. Each project is supervised in accordance with OP/BP 10.00, Investment Project Financing.
 Throughout project implementation, the TT ensures that the requisite forest technical expertise is included in Bank supervision missions.

 See OP 4.01, Environmental Assessment, for guidance on independent assessment work.